 Jessica Kantrowitz is a writer and editor living in Boston.
 Her work has been published on Think Christian, the Our Bible App, and The Good Men Project, and shared widely throughout social media.
+Her first book, The Long Night: Readings and Stories to Help You Through Depression, comes out through Fortress Press in May, 2020.
 You can find her at her blog, Ten Thousand Places, and on Twitter.

 Posts By This Author

 Though the inaugural Madeline L’Engle conference felt like a safe haven as we gathered in the cozy glow of art, and fellowship, we were all still very aware of a similar sense of imminent evil in our country and the world at large.
 We are no longer in the Cold War, but the uncertainty of the impeachment hearings, of uncontrollable wildfires at home and abroad, of the refugee crisis and the hardening of hearts at the borders hang over us daily.
 Just as is often asked these days about Fred Rogers, we at the conference found ourselves murmuring, “What would Madeleine L’Engle think?
 What would she do?”

 What Does it Mean to Suffer with Those who Suffer?

 I’ve always been terrified of pain.
 Not physical pain like migraines or plantar fasciitis in my heel.
 Those pains are frustrating, but I live with them.
 It’s the pain of loss that I fear, the inevitable death of someone that I love.
 I thought I’d curated a pretty safe life for myself: I’m not married, I don’t have children.
 I still have my childhood terror of losing my parents, but I’ve been working my whole life to be ready for that so it doesn’t destroy me.
 I’ve been trying to brace myself and let go at the same time.
 But loss is not a mid-term exam that we can study for — it comes whether we’ve practiced for it or not, and always seems to find us unprepared.